 I say this again to hammer home the point: it is the same no matter where you look.
 Any land mass that opposes the general flow of the current will trap sand, lost whales (dead or alive), seaweeds, logs, and other floating trash.

-The video below shows a pod of lost pilot whales being released on the Scottish Coast.
+The video above shows a pod of lost pilot whales being released on the Scottish Coast.
 The timing for the release is wrong because the surface currents and wind is still washing shoreward.
 The rescuers are lining the whales up to be release as soon as the tidal flow starts to move offshore.
-But one whale breaks away from his team of handlers and starts swimming away on his own.
+But one whale breaks away from his team of handlers too soon and starts swimming away on his own.
 Since he has no sense of direction, he immediately turns around and heads back toward the rocks.
-The rescuers scream and yell and try to scare him away from the rocks.
-Obviously, this poor whale has no sense of direction and no idea where to swim.
+The rescuers scream and yell and try to scare him away from the danger.
+Obviously, this poor whale has no idea where to swim.

 On rare occasion, when storms generate an extraordinary strong shoreward flow, a lost pod gets washed with the flow into a rocky coast.
 Or, they might get drawn into a backwater lagoon through an inlet by water rushing in during a rising tide.
 Once inside the shallow backwater lagoons, lost whales would mill around until their bellies touch the muddy bottom.
 They would then find it difficult to raise up high enough to spyhop the channel.
 They would be left stuck in the mud at low tide, which is exactly what happens.

 If pushed from the beach when the surface currents are flowing in towards the sand, as seen in the video above, the incoming current will turn non-navigating whales and dolphins and point them back to the beach, which is also exactly what has gone on ever since man started pushing them back out to deep water.
 Rescue teams have learned thru trial and error that they must release acoustically blind whales only when the tidal current is flowing out to sea.